 He grabs my hand when I’m counting.
 Stop, he says, you are safe.
 Yes, I think, I am safe because I am counting.
-He doesn’t understand that if I stop, my body will explode.
+He doesn’t understand that if I stop … I am just begging for a catastrophe.

 It’s little things, so many little things.
-Living with OCD.
-CDO.
 It is exhausting.
 It burns.
 And it’s not a choice.
 But if it were, would I want it to go away?
 It keeps me safe.
 It keeps me in control.
 It keeps me safe.
 It keeps me safe.
 Control.
 Safe.
 What would I do without it?